hockenden97/subshelf_melt_NN/README.md

 # subshelf_melt_NN
-Scripts which accompany the manuscript "A neural network emulator of ice-shelf melt rates for use in low resolution ocean models"
+This repository contains scripts which accompany the manuscript "A neural network emulator of ice-shelf melt rates for use in low resolution ocean models".

+## Paper figures